Early Retirees seeking help with Health Care Costs

 If you would like further confidential, independent and professional advice about Centrelink, lifestyle or financial issues please contact Christine Hopper at Financial Care Services – call(03) 9808 0338.

-Disclaimer: The information contained in this website is of a general nature only and does not constitute “financial advice”.
+Disclaimer.
+These Insights are a general over view based on our understanding of the Centrelink and DVA Pension arrangements.
+Individual entitlements to Centrelink and DVA benefits are determined based on your actual situation as documented to Centrelink or DVA.
+The information contained in this website is of a general nature only and does not constitute “financial advice”.
 You should obtain your own personal financial advice before investing any money or moving in to any retirement village, lifestyle community or aged care facility.
 Financial Care Services is licensed to provide financial advice to individual clients based on their personal situations. © 2012 Financial Care Services Pty Ltd. All rights reserved.

 To make an appointment for professional advice, call Financial Care Services (03) 9808 0338